jshrdt/adv-machine-learning-A1/README.md

 * --dpis (-dpi): 	200 | 300 | 400 | ...
 * --fonts (-ft):	normal | bold | italic | bold_italic | ...

 The following arguments are optional. --epochs, --batch_size, and --learning_rate alter behaviour during the training loop. --savefile allows the trained model to be saved under the passed filename/path.
-Finally, --soucre_dir may be used to specify a different directory to read the data from.
+Finally, --source_dir may be used to specify a different directory to read the data from.
 * --epochs (-ep):	any integer, defaults to 20
 * --batch_size (-bs):	any integer, defaults to 128
 * --learning_rate (-lr): float between 0-1, defaults to 0.0025